 So let’s take a step back.
 Do you want to know where you stand today?
 Here are some questions to ask yourself:

-Now, even after you identify your actual needs, there is another challenge recruiters know but rarely tell you: you could be stuck with whoever shows up.
+If you can answer these questions truthfully and comprehensively, you’re now in a great starting position to have a conversation with a recruiter or your local PMO (Project Management Office), and are more likely to hire a better fit.
+Sadly, even after you identify your actual needs, there is another challenge recruiters know but rarely tell you: you could be stuck with whoever shows up.
 Gasp!

 So why not skip this step altogether and spare yourself a headache?

 Well, anyone who has ever handed off a boatload of work to the wrong person can tell you just how painful this can be.
 It not only sullies your reputation when the hire screws up but spending twice as much money and effort to clean up after someone else’s mistakes is irritating.